swartn/validate/docs/quickstart.rst

 **Dependencies**

 The external package `Climate Data Operators (cdo) <https://code.zmaw.de/projects/cdo>`_ v1.6 or later is required.
-Python dependencies are handled automatically by pip, but include
+Python dependencies are in theory handled automatically by pip, but often things go smoother if you have these items available:

   - `Python 2.7x <http://www.python.org/download/>`_